Credit history: Consequences

 The information in a credit report is sold by credit agencies to organizations that are considering whether to offer credit to individuals or companies.
 It is also available to other entities with a "permissible purpose", as defined by the Fair Credit Reporting Act.
 The consequence of a negative credit rating is typically a reduction in the likelihood that a lender will approve an application for credit under favorable terms, if at all.
 Interest rates on loans are significantly affected by credit history; the higher the credit rating, the lower the interest, while the lower the credit rating, the higher the interest.
 The increased interest is used to offset the higher rate of default within the low credit rating group of individuals.

 In the United States, insurance, housing, and employment can be denied based on a negative credit rating.
-A new study shows that employer credit checks on job seekers are preventing them from entering the working circle.
-Estimated figures indicate that one in four unemployed Americans have been required to go through a credit check when applying for a job.
-The size of this phenomenon has become a major concern of the US administration.
-Federal regulations require employers to receive permission from job candidates before running credit checks, but it will be impossible to enforce employer disclosure as to the reason for job denial.
+A 2013 survey showed that employer credit checks on job seekers were preventing them from entering the workforce.
+Results indicated at the time that one in four unemployed Americans have been required to go through a credit check when applying for a job.
+Federal regulations require employers to receive permission from job candidates before running credit checks, but it could be difficult to enforce employer disclosure as to the reason for job denial.

 Note that it is not the credit reporting agencies that decide whether a credit history is "adverse".
 It is the individual lender or creditor which makes that decision; each lender has its own policy on what scores fall within their guidelines.
 The specific scores that fall within a lender's guidelines are most often not disclosed to the applicant due to competitive reasons.
 In the United States, a creditor is required to give the reasons for denying credit to an applicant immediately and must also provide the name and address of the credit reporting agency who provided data that was used to make the decision.